 How much are you supposed to like what you do?
 Unless you know that, you don’t know when to stop searching.

 For years I believed that I wasn’t someone who prioritised or did things just for money.
 Not true.
-I was always worried about money.
-And always did things I didn’t really want to do, for money.
+I have always worried about money.
+And always done things I didn’t really want to do, for money.
 It wasn’t that I wanted to be wealthy, but having grown up poor I realise now just how much I’ve always feared being broke, and I have not been without a job for a single day since I was 18.

 I was asked in an interview recently if I would describe myself as a risk taker.
-My ‘no’ was so vehement that the interviewer was noticeably taken aback.
+My “no” was so vehement that the interviewer was noticeably taken aback.
 This was the job I accepted and then turned down the next day.
 I’ve been thinking about the interviewer’s question since.
 As he pointed out, four years ago I left everything – my family, friends, career, and, hardest of all, my dog and cat – to come to Japan.
 Still, I wouldn’t call working on the JET programme, which pays well and assists you with every aspect of living and working in Japan, a risk.
 What I am doing now feels risky.

 Then earlier this week I was scrolling through my phone and found a screenshot of a post by Elizabeth Gilbert.
 She was talking about the voices that have always told her what to do.
 One of them says:

 Keep gambling everything for creativity and an exploratory life of the mind.

 I have written this out and stuck it on the wall above my desk.
 And I’m putting this manifesto, also referred to in Popova’s article, next to it: